danilosnt/danilosnt/README.md

 <h4>I actually...</h4>

-- 🎓 Currently pursuing Bachelor's degree in Software Engineering and Data Science
+- 🎓 Currently pursuing Bachelor's degree in Software Engineering and Associate's Degree in Data Science

 - 💻 Work with the languages: Java and Python (for backend and system development)